hannotify/pattern-matching-small-enhancement-or-major-feature/sections/2-pattern-matching-for-switch.md

 ## Benefits of pattern matching

+- No need for the Visitor pattern
+- A single expression instead of many assignments
+- Less error-prone
+- More concise
+- Safer - the compiler can check for missing cases

+Note:

 - No need for the Visitor pattern or a common Visitor-specific supertype (like `EffectVisitor`)
 - A single expression instead of many assignments
 - Less error-prone (in adding cases)